NapoleonWils0n/kodi-playercorefactory/docs/ffmpeg/README.md

 yaourt -S ffmpeg-full

-edit pkg with nano during install remove the line that says libvideobut then continue with install
+edit pkg with nano during install remove the line that says  "--enable-libutvideo" from PKGBUILD. then continue with install

+## reinstall to fix misisng libraries if needed

+yaourt -Sy fmpeg-full

+yaourt -S fmpeg-full

 ## ubuntu